HackRU/handbook/directors.md

 - (HackRU - 2 months and 1 week) the design of the site should be known.
 Optimally, a demo of the registration site is live and being discussed.
 - (HackRU - 2 months) registration opens.
 Optimally, travel reimbursement should be here.
-- (HackRU - 1 month) food knows it's vendors and has probably talked to them.
+- (HackRU - 1 month) food knows its vendors and has probably talked to them.
 Day-of has probably found judges.
 VHX is busy recruiting.
 Registration closes for hackers.
 Sponsorship should be close to finalized in most cases, so logos should be appearing on the site.
 - (HackRU - 3 weeks) first wave of acceptances.
 We need to plan workshops.
+Most projects should be tested.
+  VHX should have documentation on using the relevant HackRU apps by now.
 - (HackRU - 2 weeks) second wave of acceptances.
 Workshops happen.
+  Logistics definitely has finalized floor plans, so you should prod them about it.
 - (HackRU - 1 day) :poop: :fire: Actually, it's usually chill since VHX does a great job with volunteers.
 - (HackRU + 2 weeks) site can be taken down and DB dropped (but have a backup - sponsors might ask for aggregates).
   A splash site should be put up.
+There should be a link to the old devpost so that hackers can claim their prizes.

+If HackHERS works off the same schedule, you'll notice that HackRU and HackHERS overlap.
+So should their preparation, unfortunately.

+## Other Stuff we Do

+Qasim and I have been busy outside of R&D too.
+But there are a few small things that we don't really know who should continue to do, so I'm just writing it here.

+The most tangible thing is the CS club presidents chat.
+We like that, as an R&D thing, it's very neutral, because HackRU tends to be.
+This chat is a quick utility to let clubs talk to each other and share important information.
+So anybody should say anything, really.
+So far we have the following:
+- Fizzbuzz (interview prep)
+- RUCP (competitive programming)
+- WiCS (women in CS)
+- IEEE (engineering society)
+- RUSTEAM (STEAM society)
+- HackRU exec directors
+- USACS (general CS society)
+- QFC (quantitative finance club)
+- COGS (creation of games society)
+- SWE (society of women engineers)

+Please continue it.

+We also promote hackathons, project-building, and inclusivity in programming.
+The first two promotions are natural.
+It also becomes easier to invite architects as you get to know them (so do that).
+Once people are at the hackathon, getting them to build a project is not that difficult either: just talk to them about ideas and most people will at least attempt something.
+Inclusivity is a lot harder to measure and be consistent with.
+But be nice and welcoming.

+# Lessons we Learned

+## Say no.

+## Bother people.

+## Test, clean up, and recuperate